hmrguez/Hermes/docs/literature_review.typ

 MapReduce is particularly useful when doing batch processing work but not when dealing with streaming data as we will see later

 ==== Apache Kafka
- Apache Kafka is a distributed data streaming platform designed for [[real-time data processing]].
+ Apache Kafka is a distributed data streaming platform designed for real-time data processing.
 It is optimized for ingesting and processing streaming data, making it suitable for building real-time streaming data pipelines and applications.
 Kafka's architecture allows it to handle the constant influx of data from thousands of data sources, processing this data sequentially and incrementally.
 It combines messaging, storage, and stream processing functionalities to enable the storage and analysis of both historical and real-time data

  Kafka operates on a publish-subscribe model, where data is published to topics and consumed by subscribers.
 This model facilitates the efficient distribution of data across multiple consumers, ensuring low-latency and high-throughput data processing.
 Kafka's ability to process data streams in real-time supports continuous data ingestion and real-time analytics, empowering businesses to make timely and data-driven decisions